Yitzhar

+The international community considers Israeli settlements in the West Bank illegal under international law, but the Israeli government disputes this.

-The area where Yitzhar is located was determined as Area C under the Oslo Accords, meaning it is under full Israeli control.
+The area where Yitzhar is located was determined as Area C under the Oslo Accords.

 In 2008, the New York Times described Yitzhar as "an extremist bastion on the hilltops commanding the Palestinian city of Nablus ... [where] a local war is ... being waged".
 The inhabitants of Yitzhar have a reputation as being among the most extreme Israeli settlers, and regularly clash with members of the Israeli security forces and local Palestinian civilians.
 The settlement is at the forefront of the settler movement's so called "price tag" policy, which calls for attacks against Palestinians in retaliation for actions of the Israeli government against West Bank settlements.
 In May 2014, Shin Bet said the price-tag hate crimes were mainly attributable to about 100 extremist youth, mostly from Yitzhar, acting on ideas associated with rabbi Yitzchak Ginsburg at the community's Od Yosef Chai yeshiva.